mpavezb/CarND-Path-Planning-Project/README.md

 ## Future Improvements

+- Prefer changing to empty lane instead of lane with cars ahead.
 - Add debouncing for transitions KeepLane <-> PrepareLaneChangeX, to avoid quick state changes.
 - Run behavior planning, and prediction/trajectory-generation modules at different frequencies.
 - Implement predictions for other vehicles using approaches from the lessons.